centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 If you want to offer secure DNS / DNSSec, feel also free to activate the checkbox for `DNSSEC`.
 Find further details documented [here](#ns--dns-management).

-Now, press Save and voilà.
+Now, press Save and voilà. :tada:

 ### Domain Contact Verification